FamilySearch/sModel/README.md

 # sModel

 sModel is a Swift framework written on top of FMDB to provide:
-  - Simple management of your database schema (including database updates)
+  - Simple management of your database schema (including schema updates)
   - Simple mapping of database rows to Swift objects
   - Batch updates for improved performance on large updates
+  - Easier handling of local data that gets synchronized with the server

 The included test project has examples of how to use all of the different features of sModel.
 Compatible with Swift 4.

 ## DB Schema Management

-sModel will take a list of `sql` files (sorted alphabetically) and execute them against your db.
+sModel will take a list of `sql` files and execute them against your db.
+The order in which these `sql` files are executed matters so we recommend following a naming scheme that make it easy consistently sort them in the same order each time and will result in new files sorting to the end of the list.
 Each `sql` file is guaranteed to run once and only once for the lifetime of your app's installation on a device.
 Simply add a new `sql` file to adjust your schema as your app requires and the next time the app runs, sModel will update your db schema.

+NOTE: Never remove old schema files.
+These files will be executed for new installs and will ensure that the database schema is consistently constructed on all devices.

 sModel comes with a set of helpers to open/close your database and to load your `sql` files.